 I was also impressed by the beefy extractor, which is a part that I would expect could be strained on a small gun that fires a powerful round.
 All in all, this pistol feels like it’s made to be shot.
 Even the magazine feels stout.
 To top it off, the lovely presentation purse — excuse me, the handsome soft case accompanying the pistol — would make a nifty stocking stuffer all by itself.

-Slide action was very smooth and positive.
-Dry firing this pocket piece proved that Kimber’s disclaimer was accurate – the Solo is not a scaled-down, 9mm 1911.
-It’s a single-action, striker-fired, conventionally recoil-operated baby 9mm and nobody will ever confuse its trigger with that of a well-tuned 1911’s.
-That’s not to say that the 7 pound trigger of the Solo is heavy or that the pull is as long as a Kevin Costner movie, but it’s not the 4 1/2 pound instant-on giggle switch for which well-made 1911s are justly famous.
+Slide release was very smooth and positive.
+The slide had deep cocking serrations at the rear to facilitate this.
+Dry firing this pocket piece proved that Kimber’s disclaimer was accurate — the Solo is not a scaled-down, 9mm 1911.
+It’s a single-action, striker-fired, conventionally recoil-operated baby 9mm and, though it may look like a double-action, nobody will ever confuse its trigger with that of a well-tuned 1911s.
+That’s not to say that the 7-pound trigger pull of the Solo is heavy or that the pull is as long as a Kevin Costner movie, but it’s not the 4 1/2 pound instant-on giggle switch for which well-made 1911s are justly famous.

-Dropping the magazine required very firm pressure on the ambidextrous release button.
+Dropping the magazine required very firm pressure on the ambidextrous magazine-release button (located at the base of the trigger guard).
 The button did not loosen up over time, trashing my theory that tight is temporary but loose is forever.
-Let’s just say that accidentally dropping a magazine isn’t going to happen with the Kimber Solo and let it go at that.
+Let’s just say that accidentally dropping an empty magazine isn’t going to happen with the Kimber Solo and let it go at that.

 I couldn’t help but notice the odd, spittoon-shaped barrel.
 The flared muzzle-end probably guarantees a snug and secure fit in the slide, but why the barrel is equipped with its ungainly looking pot belly, only Kimber knows.
 The bulbous shape looks bizarre and probably adds to the cost of manufacture, but if it works as it’s supposed to work, that’s great.